Future simple (will):

 Negative questions: Will you not come?
 (Won't you come?)

-In the future tense we can also use shall in the first person singular and plural (I, we).
+We can also use shall in the first person singular and plural (I, we).
 But it is quite formal in modern English and not very common.

 I shall do it for you.
 We shall come soon.